relink2013/Awesome-Self-hosting-for-the-whole-family/README.md

 The goal of this list is to curate all self-hosted services available that have mobile counterparts.

-* All services must have an Android and iOS app to make the list, or at the very least have apps in development.
+* All services must have a native Android and iOS app to make the list, or at the very least have apps in active development.
+* PWAs (Progressive web apps) unfortunately do not qualify an app for this list.
+Atleast not until Apple allows better integration of them on iOS, and stops refreshing them every time you switch to another app.
+For now they are just too cumbersome, atleast on iOS.
 * 3rd party apps are ok, so long as it offers all core functionality of the service it is designed to work with.
 * The mobile apps must not need Root or Jailbreak, and must be available through an official Appstore.
 * Open source is always preferable, however Proprietary, paid, or even services that need specific/proprietary hardware are all welcome here.
+This is about ease of use, not soapboxing for FOSS.
+The intent here is getting people out of the cloud.
+* The app must beable to function outside of your home network, eg. a DLNA server really doesnt belong on this list, it can work through a VPN but that outside the scope of this list.

 --------------------

-Place holder for a table of contents...as soon as i learn how to make one.
+**Table of Contents**

 * [Media Management (Movies, TV, Music, Books)](#Media-Management-Movies-TV-Music-Books)
 * [Photo Management](#Photo-Management)